bots-business/help/app/homepage.md

 ## Actions You Can Take

 When you tap on any bot in the list, it will open the Dashboard of the bot.
-You can perform several actions from bots dashboard like edit, important from third parties and more, please read [This Article](bot-dashboard.md) for detailed information about bots dashboard.
+You can perform several actions from bots dashboard like edit, import from and export to third parties and more, please read [This Article](bot-dashboard.md) for detailed information about bots dashboard.

 ## Searching Bot